JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 - Chart of the historical number of school district measures by election month
 - Possible reasons why school districts prefer February
 - The few districts that run their tax measures in November
+- Districts that have only run their tax measures in February
 - Table of data for all school districts
 - Sources